synxty/idea/brainstorm/univium.md

 As beings from the outer regions settled in **Synxty**, they built cities, towns, and communities, putting aside their differences to create a new era of collaboration and progress. **Synxty** flourished as a vibrant center of innovation and cultural exchange, where diverse beings coexisted and thrived.

-Over time, **Synxty** evolved from a war-torn land into a beacon of unity and progress through **The Creator’s** intervention and the transformative power of competition and cooperation.
+Over time, **Synxty** evolved from a war-torn land into a beacon of unity and progress through **The Creator**’s intervention and the transformative power of competition and cooperation.
 As new allegiances and identities formed within its cities and communities, the original premise of the **Anarkya Championship** began to wane.
 The focus shifted from regional rivalries to vibrant competitions between cities and communities.
 This evolution led to the creation of the **Synxty League**, promising thrilling contests between cities that showcase the best strategies, teamwork, and individual skills.

 ## Regions of Univium